I will never forget the first time I watched the movie “Look Who’s Talking” and heard the main character, Mollie, utter the following line:

 If you’re looking for an over-the-toilet sitz bath basin at your local Walmart, your best choice is going to be the Carex Sitz Bath.

 Constructed using sturdy plastic and a deep well design, this product ensures you’re comfortable throughout your entire postpartum sitz bath.
-What’s even better is that it can be yours for the shockingly low price of $10.06.
+What’s even better is that it can be yours for a shockingly low price.

 Should You Buy a Pre-Made Soak for Your Sitz Bath?